 Factors to Help You Prove Your Domicile

-It’s time for the snowbirds to think about their migration back north.
-Many folks make a great deal out of staying for exactly 6 months and a day.
+When the Southern weather gets hot, it’s time for the snowbirds to think about their migration back north.
+Many folks make a great deal out of staying in one location for exactly 6 months and a day.
 They think that being in a state for more than half the year makes them domiciled in the state.
-Maybe yes, but maybe no, It all depends on meeting certain criteria.
+In some cases, this might not be true.
+It all depends on meeting certain specific criteria.

 If a person moves to a new location but intends to stay there only a limited time (no matter how long), his domicile does not change.